texttheater/produce/manual.md

 where `name` stands for a name you give to the dependency – e.g., its file type.
 This way, you can refer to it in the recipe using an _expansion_.

 Expansions have the form `%{...}`.
-In the target, they are used as wildcards.
+In the target pattern, they are used as wildcards.
 When the rule is invoked on a specific target, they match any string and assign it to the variable name specified between the curly braces.
 In attribute values, they are used like variables, expanding to the value associated with the variable name.
-Besides target matching, values can also be assigned to variable names by attribute-value pairs, as with e.g. `dep.c = %{name}.c`.
+Besides target matching, values can also be assigned to variable names by attribute-value pairs, as with e.g.
+`dep.c = %{name}.c`.
 Here, `c` is the variable name; the `dep.` prefix just tells Produce that this particular value is also a dependency.

+The `target` variable is automatically available when the rule is invoked, containing the target matched by the target pattern.

 Lines starting with `#` are for comments and ignored.